 This is a common problem with an old washer unit, as the filter may not have been cleaned in many years.
 Most modern models allow you to remove the water filter under the unit for easy cleaning.
 An older model, on the other hand, will require you to take out a few parts before you access the cleaning the filters.
 If the drain is clogged with lint, dirt or other particles, make sure you clean it out before you start your next cycle.

-If you’re looking for an emergency plumbing repair service in Castle Rock, get in touch with us today for a free consultation!
+If you’re looking for plumbing repair service in Castle Rock, get in touch with us today for a free consultation!